With China Tourist Visa Resumed,

 You’ve got to prepare a good level of fitness.
 Swimming, hiking in mountains or hills, jogging, cycling, etc. all these aerobic exercises will help you build up a better level of fitness and stamina for the arduous trek.

-So far the oldest of our client who successful finished the challenging Mt.Kailash kora without the help of oxygen was the Gerhard, the 82-year-old man from Germany (Sept, 2018).
+So far, the oldest of our clients who successfully finished the challenging Mt.Kailash kora without the help of oxygen was Gerhard, the 82-year-old man from Germany (Sept, 2018).
 He trained himself for the ultimate trek with over 10km’s walk, three times a week.
 What a remarkable accomplishment!

 Our oldest clientOur 82-year-old client took photo with other clients when they did Mt.Kailash kora.